 Pitcher or end-of-tap filters have highest recognition

-Awareness of water treatment methods increased over the past two years among U.S. consumers, according to a national public opinion study for the Water Quality Association with 92 percent of respondents aware of in-pitcher or end-of-tap filters, up from 84 percent in 2015.
+Awareness of water treatment methods increased over the past two years among U.S. consumers, according to a national public opinion study, with 92 percent of respondents aware of in-pitcher or end-of-tap filters, up from 84 percent in 2015.
 The number of households that were aware of filters in refrigerators rose slightly, from 83 percent in 2015 to 84 percent this year.
 Percentages did not add to 100 percent because of multiple responses.

 “Awareness is essential to making good decisions about water quality,” said WQA Executive Director Pauli Undesser.
 “A growing knowledge of effective water treatment options means consumers can make better decisions about the water they drink.”Do you have the proper BMPs to prevent post-fire erosion control disasters, including landslides, rock falls, and mud and debris flow?
 Get ahead while there’s still time!
-Join our panel of experts for a 5-session Fire and Rain: Post-Fire Erosion Control webinar series (5 PDHs / 0.5 CEU) covering the ins and outs of post-fire erosion control applications, techniques, and best practices.
+Join our panel of experts for a 5-session Fire and Rain: Post-Fire Erosion Control webinar series (5 PDHs / 0.5 CEU) covering everything from post-fire funding and hydrology to BMP selection and implementation on your site.
 Register at ForesterUniversity.com.